Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 indications for weight-relative optimum altitude cruise (7.9 units), approach (19.2 units), and stall (30 units).

+AoA units do not directly translate to degrees, one unit of AoA is the same as roughly 0.95 degrees and the measured AoA is also offset by about 4 degrees.
+This way, the indicator displays a more natural and useful value to the crew.

 > 💡 Extension of the landing gear and thus the nose
 > gear door changes the airflow around the probe causing to indicate higher
 > angles by 1 unit.
 The approach airspeeds account for that.
 Therefore, performing